310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p2.md

 {% bubble Kanata grin %}
 “fufufu, surpriiise~♪”

-“you are all coming to the [okinawa mainland] with us.”
+“you are all coming to the [okinawa’s main island] with us.”

 “i am sure this is a [world] none of you know, as you had been in [hoshijima] for a long, long time.”